A visit to El Yunque National Forest should definitely top on your Puerto Rico bucket list!

 If you visit El Yunque, please consider bringing him a tin of food.
 He hangs out just north of the park headquarters, by the covered map on the roadside (on PR 191 / the La Coca Falls road).

-Reconstruction of El Yunque is ongoing, and accessible areas may change due to construction work, weather, and other unforseen events.
-Right now, open areas include:
+Reconstruction of El Yunque is ongoing, and accessible areas may change due to construction work, weather, and other unforseen events … something to keep in mind when visiting the forest.
+Here are the areas that are open right now.

 - La Coca Falls